Release Notes for Confluent Cloud¶

 June 18, 2020¶

-- Customers with annual commitments on usage-based billing plans can now provision new dedicated clusters on Google Cloud Platform with VPC Peering through the Cloud Console.
+- Customers with annual commitments on usage-based billing plans can now provision new dedicated clusters on Google Cloud with VPC Peering through the Cloud Console.
 For more information, see Use VPC Peering Connections with Confluent Cloud on Google Cloud.

 June 10, 2020¶